MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-24-distance-is-relative.md

 ### Which metrics are induced by norms ?

 Let's check our previous examples.
 The first three examples are norms (notice how $\mathbb{R}^n$ is a $\mathbb{R}$-vector space).
 Given that we already know that they are metrics, we only have to check the first property, which should be quite easy.
 But what about the last two examples ?
-Well as for the levenshtein example, we don't even have the vector space structure, so there is little hope for us here :( How about the last example ?
+Well as for the Levenshtein example, we don't even have the vector space structure, so there is little hope for us here :( How about the last example ?
 Well while we might operate on a vector space, $\delta(X^2)=${$0,1$} therefore we have no chance to satisfy the first property.
 We can conclude that only the first three norms induce a metric.

 ### Connection to dot products.